telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 **Result**: No HTTP(S) traffic appears in the Live Traffic grid.

 **Solution**: By design, Fiddler Everywhere will respect all other proxies, including preset system proxies (including manual proxies or automatically configured), and will automatically chain to them.
 When Fiddler Everywhere is unset as a proxy, it will revert the system proxy settings to their default.
-However, that is not the case for all proxy tools out in the wild - some tools might neglect pre-existing proxy settings and try to replace them.
+However, that is not the case for all proxy tools out in the wild - some tools might neglect pre-existing proxy settings and try to replace them (instead of chaining to them).
 When a third-party tool removes Fiddler Everywhere as an intermediate proxy, that will immediately cause the Fiddler application not to capture HTTP(S) traffic.

 To resolve the issue, ensure the third-party proxy tool is not explicitly configured to overwrite pre-existing proxy configurations.
 Alternatively, if the solution is not applicable, you can use other [capturing modes]({%slug capture-traffic-get-started%}) that Fiddler Everywhere provides.

 ## Independent Browser Instance Capture Not Working